iusecookies64/notes/content/SQL/SQL Basics.md

 >
 >**Indexing Difference**
 >
 >The entire table is indexed according to the primary key, which means that primary key physically decides where the data is stored.
 This is also known as clustered indexing.
-For each unique key another index is created where only the pointer to the stored is stored.
+For each unique key another index is created where only the pointer to the record is stored.
 This is known as non-clustered indexing.

 ## Introduction to Queries